m-lima/rucline/README.md

 [![Documentation](https://docs.rs/rucline/badge.svg)](https://docs.rs/rucline)

 ![demo](docs/demo.gif)
-*Code for example available at* [examples/multiple.rs](../../blob/master/examples/multiple.rs)
+> Code for demo above available at [examples/multiple.rs](../../blob/master/examples/multiple.rs)

-Rucline (Rust CLI line /rɪˈklaɪn/) is a cross-platform, UTF-8 aware, advanced edtigin, autocompletion capable, tab suggestion supporting line reader you can "recline" on.

-It provides advanced editing [`actions`] for user input and customization of the line reader.

-It uses [`crossterm`] as a backend to provide cross-platform support, and provides advanced
+Rucline, the Rust CLI Line reader, or simply "recline", is a cross-platform, UTF-8 compatible line reader that provides hooks for autocompletion and tab suggestion.
+It supports advanced editing [`actions`] and hooks for customizing the line reader behavior of the line reader making it more flexible than simply reading from `stdin`.

 #### Basic usage: